 You have purchased the stock obviously in the hope of a rise in its price.
 Let us assume you evaluate $120 as the target price over a 12-month horizon.
 This will give you a 20% return.

-Step 3: Let us say that the $125 strike price for a 12-month call option on 100 shares of ABC Corp. has a bid price (buy price) of $500 and an ask price (sell price) of $600.
-When you sell the call option, you receive the bid price of $500.
+Step 3: Let us say that the $125 strike for a 12-month call option on 100 shares of ABC Corp. has a bid price (buy price) of $500 and an ask price (sell price) of $600.
+When you sell the call option, you receive a bid price of $500.

 Step 6: Two possibilities now exist: